kaitlynchau/ConcertCompass/README.md

 Concerts are a great way to spend time with friends while enjoying new and unique music.
 In a city like New York where there is an event always happening, it can be difficult to keep track of concerts happening nearby, as well as memorializing all the concerts that you have been to.
 Concert Compass solves just that!

 Concert Compass is a web application that allows users to log all the concerts that they have attended.
-Users can register and login.
+Users can register and login using Spotify API.
 Once they're logged in, they can create and view the different concerts that they have attended in the past or in the future.
-In addition, they can view insights on their attendance at concerts, like location and genre.
+In addition, they can view insights on their top artists, centralizing everything music into one applicaiton.

 ## Data Model

-The application will store Users and Concert Log.
+The application will store Venues and Concert Log.

-* each users can attend many concerts (1- many user-concert)
+* each concert has one venue (1-1 user-venue)
-* each user can have one associated account (1-1 user-account)
+* each venue can have multiple associated concerts (1-many user-account)
-* each concert can be attended by many users (many-many concert-user)

 An Example Venue: